 For lunch, go to the “T-Bar”, a great pub and après ski bar at Castle’s base.
 The Elk Meatloaf sandwich is phenomenal, and the pitchers of Kokanee beer flow, eh!
 T-Bar is one of those iconic cheerful ski pubs we just love, it’s the only gig – so it’s the place to go and gather!
 It makes our Top Canada Après Ski list.

 Castle has cat skiing, with a most unique set up, among a handful of resort-based cat skiing operations on the continent – like Powder in Utah, Brundage in Idaho, Grand Targhee in Wyoming.
 Castle’s Powder Stagecoach is a great foray into cat or heli skiing, given the very reasonable $399 a day price and easy accessibility.
 Your day starts with briefing and breakfast, which is included.
 You then ride the Huckleberry chairlift up to the awaiting snowcat, which takes you out to 900 acres of pristine private ski terrain, and you ski back down to the lift with your group and guide, repeat.
 It’s a fun affordable way to delve into cat skiing, where you are out adventuring.
-Cat skiing days average 10 to 12 unique runs during the course of your day.
+Cat skiing days at Castle average 6 to 8 unique runs during the course of your day.

 Cool fact: Castle is community owned and operated, with about 200 mostly-local shareholders.
 Castle’s mantra “we’re about powder not profit” explains why there are slopeside chalets for rent and a few air bnbs, but no big hotel or condo development, and no high speed lifts.
-You can stay in Crowsnest Pass, an hour away, close to the British Columbian border, skiing Fernie and more Powder Highway resorts –Kimberley, Panorama, Kicking Horse and Revelstoke.
+You can stay in Crowsnest Pass, an hour away, close to the British Columbia border, skiing Fernie and more Powder Highway resorts –Kimberley, Panorama, Kicking Horse and Revelstoke.

 Even the ride to Castle is special, along Pincher Creek, past farms, fields, cattle, horse and deer grazing.
 Stop at Beaver Mills General Store for a blast from the past and a snack.
 Castle is along the Continental Divide, near Waterton National Park (and US Glacier National Park), and the breathtaking Crowsnest Pass – an historic mining area and beautiful mountain preserve for hiking and biking in summer, also home to the 1903 Frank Slide – a sight to behold.